apache/pulsar/site2/docs/admin-api-persistent-topics.md

                 -   **unackedMessages**: Number of unacknowledged messages for the consumer

-                -   **blockedConsumerOnUnackedMsgs**: Flag to verify if consumer is blocked due to reaching threshold of unacked messages
+                -   **blockedConsumerOnUnackedMsgs**: Flag to verify if the consumer is blocked due to reaching threshold of unacked messages

   -   **replication**: This section gives the stats for cross-colo replication of this topic